 By introducing and promoting the following initiatives, all hotels have managed to reduce their energy usage over the last 2 years:

 - Low energy lamps used in all the hotels with an ongoing strategy to introduce LED bulbs.

-- All printers now set to double sided printing and where possible copiers used rather than individual printers.
+- All printers are now set to double-sided printing and where possible copiers used rather than individual printers.

 - All guests are given the option of not having their towelling laundered every day.